JustinCockrell1/CookieClicker/README.md

 ## Achievements

 # The game has begun
-Description "You purchased your first child"
-Happens when you purchase your first child
+Description "You converted your first faithful child" Happens when you convert your first child

 # You're very faithful